-This delicious and authentic pizza recipe serves as a main course.
-Side ideas include: Arugula, Apple, and Pistachio Salad in Parmigiano Cups, Italian Salad Pears, Walnuts, and Gorgonzola, and Italian Fennel, Citrus, Pomegranate and Salad.
+This delicious and authentic pizza recipe serves as the main course.
+Side ideas include Arugula, Apple, and Pistachio Salad in Parmigiano Cups, Italian Salad Pears, Walnuts, and Gorgonzola, Crispy Brussels Sprouts Recipe, and Italian Fennel, Citrus, Pomegranate and Salad.

 How long will pizza dough last?